 Plastic works best in less-demanding processes.
 Why?
 Because it doesn’t offer as much physical stability for the membrane.
 Nor does it offer as much resistance to pressure, chemicals, or temperature for the sensor.
 Yes, glass makes a better material than we think, with PEEK coming in second and plastic dead last.
 It still has its uses, though.

-How do we scale out a pH sensor for our processes?
+How do we scale out a pH meter for our processes?

 If we work in the food-and-beverage industry, then we need to do everything we can to secure our process safety and avoid contamination risks from a damaged pH sensor.
 Here, we might choose an ISFET with a PEEK shaft, nice and stable and almost unbreakable.

 If we want an easy installation in a low-demand site like a swimming pool or fish farm, then a sensor with a plastic shaft should work just fine.
 And we’ll probably save a little money, to boot.